cbinwani/ApromoreCore8.0/README.md

 - Enter the `ResearchCode` directory and build it using `mvn clean install`.
 - Obtain the Apromore source tree using `git clone https://github.com/apromore/ApromoreCore8.0.git`.
 - Enter the `ApromoreCore8.0` directory (henceforth `$APROMORE_HOME`) and execute `mvn clean install`.
-- Optionally on Java 9 or later, execute `mvn javadoc:aggregate` to generate source documentation.

 ### Notes
 - The source documentation landing page is `$APROMORE_HOME/target/site/apidocs/index.html`.